Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 The Timeline

-The application window runs from April 20 to June 30, 2026 (about ten weeks).
-There’s no planned extension, so the deadline is real.
+The application window runs from April 16 to June 30, 2026 (about ten weeks).
+There’s no planned extension announced as of the time of this writing.

 Frequently Asked Questions (FAQs)